Get a property report and suburb profile for any property in Carrara

 • Is Carrara a good place to invest?

-Carrara is showing promising signs as a solid investment suburb, with impressive growth in both house and unit values over the past year.
-The median house value has jumped by 18.0%, while units have seen a 12.5% increase.
-This indicates a strong demand for properties in the area, which is a positive signal for potential investors.
-The suburb's appeal is further highlighted by the rise in rental prices, with house rents increasing by 9.0% and units by 4.0%, suggesting a healthy rental market.
+Carrara is showing strong signs of being a promising investment suburb, with impressive growth in both property values and rental returns over the past year.
+The median house value has increased by 15.7%, while units have seen a 14.2% rise.
+This indicates a healthy demand for properties in the area, which is a positive sign for potential investors looking for capital growth.

 Down Pointer